 Special Collections is a limited access area available by appointment only.
 It is located on the 3rd Floor of the Blume Library.
 The collection includes, but is not limited to, the following items:

-University Archives - materials generated by St. Mary's University throughout its history.
+Materials generated by St. Mary's University throughout its history.
 Materials include, but are not limited to, University publications, yearbooks, meeting minutes, and photographs.

-Old Spanish Trail Association - records, clippings, brochures and correspondence, kept by two of the Association's leaders, Mr. Harral Ayres and Mrs. Henry Drought, documenting the plans for the highway that connects Texas with both eastern and western states, preserving the relics and ruins of five great missionary centers: San Augustine, San Antonio, El Paso, Tucson, and San Diego.
+Records, clippings, brochures and correspondence, kept by two of the Association's leaders, Mr. Harral Ayres and Mrs. Henry Drought, documenting the plans for the highway that connects Texas with both eastern and western states, preserving the relics and ruins of five great missionary centers: San Augustine, San Antonio, El Paso, Tucson, and San Diego.
 The plans began circa 1912 and continued into the 1930s.

-Vance Papers - extensive collection of materials on Henri Castro and his colonists.
+Extensive collection of materials on Henri Castro and his colonists.
 Includes 12 of the 27 shipping lists recorded by Henri Castro and copies of many of the Medina County Court records from 1844 to 1898.
 Named for the donors, Frank X. Vance and Dorothy Lobitz Vance of Castroville.

 Most of these collections are not described in the Library Catalog.
 Please contact Jill Crane or the library office at 210-436-3441 for more information.